agroal/pgagroal/doc/PIPELINES.md

 the prepared statement on the connection unless it is issued within the same transaction where it is used.

+pgagroal can issue a `DEALLOCATE ALL` statement before a connection is returned back to the pool if the `track_prepared_statements` setting is set to `on`.
+If `off` then no statement is issued.

-Note, that pgagroal does not issue any `DEALLOCATE ALL` nor `DISCARD ALL` statements when using the transaction pipeline.
+Note, that pgagroal does not issue a `DISCARD ALL` statement when using the transaction pipeline.

 __Performance considerations__